 1. The Priority of Preaching

 We believe that God ordained His preached Word to be the instrument that conforms men and women into the image of Christ (2 Cor 3:4-18).
-Therefore, we center our Friday gatherings around the preaching of God's Word.
-We aim to center our songs, our Scripture readings, and our prayers around the Biblical themes found in the sermon text preached every Friday.
-We devote most of our gathering time to hear God speak from His Word in the Scriptures.
+Therefore, we center our Friday gatherings around the preaching of God's Word, where we aim to exposit or "bring out" the meaning of the Spirit-inspired authors as we apply it to our modern day context (1 Peter 1:16-21).
+The biblical themes from the sermon text inform our songs, Scripture readings and prayers.

 2. The Prayer of Faith